Millennium City incident: Efforts to avoid the situation

 Soon after the raid, the Sri Lanka Army Commander Lionel Balagalle, dispatched Director of the Directorate of Military Intelligence, Brigadier Kapila Hendavithana, to the scene of the raid in order to explain the situation to the police and avoid a crisis situation for the Army.
-He also contacted the Inspector General of Police (IGP) Lucky Kodituwakku.
-Brigadier Hendavithana too then called the IGP, asking for SP Udugampola to be called off the investigation.
+He also contacted the Inspector General of Police (IGP) Lakdasa Kodituwakku.
+Brigadier Hendavithana too then called the IGP, asking for SP Udugampola to call off the investigation.
 Subsequently, the Inspector General contacted SP Udugampola and asked him to take into consideration what the Army's intelligence chief was saying.
 SP Udugampola then contacted Minister of Internal Affairs, John Amaratunga to brief him the situation.
 The Minister in turn dispatched DIG Lal Ratnayake to the scene.
 Notwithstanding the Army's protests and the request made by his superiors, SP Udugampola, for reasons not made clear, took the soldiers into custody, seized the stock of weapons and drove to the Military Police Headquarters in Narahenpita.